Driving further improvements across the insurance industry.

 Hostplus believes that the flexibility of the insurance design offered to members through a combination of default insurance cover and options for voluntary additional cover ensures that members’ insurance needs are adequately addressed.

-In determining the level of default cover, Hostplus has considered the insurance needs of the Fund’s members.
+In determining the level of default death and TPD cover, Hostplus has considered the insurance needs of the Fund’s members.
 The Trustee recognises that insurance needs are determined by a number of factors including the members’ life stage, whether the member has dependants, living expenses, income and age.
 In considering this, in addition to the affordability trade-off, Hostplus has introduced a design where the number of units and cover levels vary by age.

 Any premium adjustment payment made to us is allocated to a separate insurance reserve for this arrangement and is governed by our reserving policy.
 Our reserving policy requires that any premium adjustment payments we receive from the insurer are only passed-on to members through future premiums charged.
 The Hostplus Board will be exclusively responsible for approving the use and/or distribution of any of the PAM Proceeds and we will report details of any distribution of the PAM proceeds in our Annual Reports.